aydagonzalez/date-night-app-project-4/README.md

 # Next Steps

-- I would like to improve the app by providing personalized suggestions based on user preferences and location
+- I would like to improve the app by providing personalized suggestions based on user preferences and location.
+I will need to implement the collection of user preferences either during sign-up or through user interactions within the app.
+This could include preferred event types, favorite locations, and budget preferences.
+Additionally, a user profile section where users can update their preferences anytime.
-- I'd liek to add a sort feature, by status, date, rating, and/or distance
+- Another further enhacement is to use geolocation APIs to fetch the user's current location and suggest events nearby, to offer suggestions based on the users proximity.
-- Another further enhacement is
+- I would also like to add a sort feature, by status, date, rating, and/or distance.